Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "Right," Meereo shook his head and flattened his ears.
 Some signals were very primal, after all, and his instincts knew his place between them, even if he consciously felt no fear.
 "But given that, you can maybe understand people’s assumptions."

-"Well...sure.
+"Well... sure.
 But I got *lotsa* Female friends I ain’t ever mated wit’ an’ likely never will!
 I’m just discreet ‘bout it, yijao?
 Spare ‘em the embarrassment."

 "And you the reputational damage…" Meereo added slyly.

 "Naw!
-Mebbe when I was younger I mighta cared, but...anyhoo.
+Mebbe when I was younger I mighta cared, but... anyhoo.
 She really likes old histories an’ such.
-Also wrote a book on Clan politics post...ah, *me."*
+Also wrote a book on Clan politics post... ah, *me."*

-"Well, yes, I know, I’ve read it, but...you never cease to amaze."
+"Well, yes, I know, I’ve read it, but... you never cease to amaze."

 Daar had never been embarrassed or shy about his many abilities, but he wasn’t abrasive about it, either.
 No smug look this time, since it wasn’t him clowning about.
 Just an acknowledging ear-flick and a brief pant-grin, accepting his due with brevity and grace.